Do you perform same-sex weddings?

 Do you require a deposit?

 When I receive the signed LOA and your deposit I will email you several sample wedding ceremony templates – based on our initial meeting – so you can start creating your wedding ceremony.
+We then begin the process of creating your dream ceremony.

 Do you attend the rehearsal?